How to Meal Prep for Beginners

 You can divide and portion up the meals from one recipe pot to meal prep.
 Or you can cook several different types of meals and flavors in the preparation.

-Meal prep can also mean organizing not only your main meals, but also it could be snacks, drinks like smoothies and desserts prepared.
+Meal prep can also mean organizing not only your main meals but also it could be snacks, drinks like smoothies, and desserts.

 What Are The Benefits Of Meal Prepping?